Burgundy, France, road through a canopy of trees

 2 Days in Burgundy: Itinerary for 48 Hours in Beaune & Cote d’Or (+ Map)

 Three words: French.
 Wine.
 Country!
 Burgundy is one of France’s greatest wine regions, dotted with grand chateaux and biscuit-coloured villages where it seems that time stands still.
-We spent two days in Burgundy in June this year, which was the perfect introduction to this exceptional corner of France.
+We spent two days in Burgundy, which was the perfect introduction to this exceptional corner of France.
 You could spend so much longer exploring the region, but 48 hours in Burgundy is a great place to start for first time visitors.

 It is the birthplace of France’s famed haute cuisine, as well as iconic French dishes like coq au vin and boeuf bourguignon, making it the perfect destination for slowing down and embracing the French joie de vivre.
 Below, I’ve shared our itinerary for 2 days in Burgundy, including our favourite wineries & restaurants.